-K. Committee Work Performed Outside of Normal Contract Days
+L. Committee Work Performed Outside of Normal Contract Days

-Screening or Hearing committee work, required by the Negotiated Agreement or requested by the college outside the normal academic employee workload, specifically weekends, vacations (academic recess periods), and during the summer, shall be compensated by a set amount of \$75 per committee meeting per day, up to a maximum of \$375 per full-time academic employee per committee.
-It is understood that this is payment for any and all meetings, regardless of the number, and the final recommendation of the committee.
+Screening or Hearing committee work, required by the Negotiated Agreement or requested by the college outside the normal academic employee workload, specifically weekends, vacations (academic recess periods), and during the summer, shall be compensated at the greater of \$75/day or \$37.50/hour It is understood that this is payment for any and all meetings, regardless of the number, and the final recommendation of the committee.
 Should the college president or a vice president desire faculty input on a particular issue during the summer, the Division Chair will be asked to attend those meetings.
-The Division Chair stipend includes up to four summer meetings, including screening or hearing committee meetings as defined in Article II.
-If the Division Chair is not available a division representative shall attend in his or her place.
-A stipend of \$50 per meeting shall be paid to the division representative and this amount shall be deducted from the Division Chair stipend for the year.
+The Division Chair stipend includes up to ten (10) hours of summer meetings, including screening or hearing committee meetings as defined in Article II.
+If the Division Chair or the Assistant

+Division Chair is not available a division representative shall attend in their place.
+A stipend of \$75 per meeting shall be paid to the division representative and this amount shall be deducted from the annual stipend of either the Division Chair or the Assistant Division Chair whichever is regularly assigned to attend the meeting.
 The Assessment Committee Chair stipend includes completing the annual report on assessment by August 30.

-L. Stipends for Special Non-Teaching Assignments
+M. Stipends for Special Non-Teaching Assignments